cheerful/zprogress/README.md

 (and webkit-only stuff), zprogress is leaner (but won't work on as many devices, so YMMV).

-Otherwise, not regarding CSS, zprogress is a drop-in replacement for nprogress.
+Otherwise, not regarding CSS, zprogress is a pretty much a drop-in replacement for nprogress.
+Note that zprogress doesn't have a rotating spinner, just the progress bar.

 To use it, just include zprogress.js.
 There's no CSS file.